thePianoKid/Intro-to-Programming/Day1/Notes.md

 - Every single field has been affected by the digital revolution of the 21st century.
 Any career will be enhanced by a solid understanding of programming.

-- Programming is also a relatively new field, so it’s purity has not yet been ruined by musty old men imposing nonsensical regulations and "best practises".
+- Programming is also a relatively new field, so it’s purity has not yet been ruined by musty old men imposing nonsensical regulations and "best practices".

 - Also… 💰
     - The average software engineer makes $150K CAD